 LASIK Surgery at Carolina Cataract & Laser Center

 Carolina Cataract & Laser Center welcomed patients to its new state-of-the-art facility in the spring of 2008.
-With offices in three convenient locations, Ladson, Mt Pleasant and West Ashley, Charleston, quality surgical eye care is now more available than ever.
+With offices in three convenient locations, Ladson and West Ashley quality surgical eye care are now more available than ever.

 From your first phone call inquiry through your last exam, our staff has your personal satisfaction in mind.
 Patients are encouraged to call us at (843) 797.3676 or to email: [email protected] for more information or to schedule a surgical evaluation.